7 Best Cross-training Shoes in 2024

 Hundreds of cross-training shoes have been introduced to the market to meet the growing demands of the fitness community.
 Giant brands like Nike, Adidas, and Reebok, just to name a few, are producing new and improved models with the latest techs for cross-training style workouts.

 To help you save time, we’ve rounded up the best cross-training shoes that we've scrutinised.
-After testing all of them to their full potential, we’ve highlighted our top picks in different categories.
+After testing all of them to their full potential, both in the gym and in our lab, we’ve highlighted our top picks in different categories.

 How we test training shoes